cmda-bt/be-course-20-21/README.md

 part of the [Faculty of Digital Media and Creative Industries][faculty] at the [Amsterdam University of Applied Sciences][university].

+Our curriculum and course material are publicly available on the Block Tech (github.com/cmda-bt) GitHub organization.
+We follow the global trend to make teaching materials accessible to everyone inspired by the [Open Education Global][oec].

 ## Conduct

 This course has a [Code of Conduct][coc].
 Anyone interacting with this repository, organisation, or community is bound by it.
 Staff and students of the Amsterdam University of Applied Sciences (Hogeschool